 Aroma: Fruity esters dominate the aroma.
-Complexity is often contributed by hop aroma, complex higher alcohols, herbs and spices, and appropriate spicy phenols.
-Fall and Winter Saisons typically contain more malt and spicy aromas.
+Complexity is often contributed by hop aroma, complex higher esters, spices, and malt.
+Cold weather Saisons feature a more robust malt profile generally matched by an increased alcohol and seasoning.
 No diacetyl.

 Appearance: Large rocky head on a beer ranging from a pale orange to a deep chocolate brown.
 Clarity is generally good.